Best Fertilizers for Peppers: Boost Your Pepper Harvest

 4. Brown or black spots on the leaves

-Regularly monitoring the soil’s nutrient levels and adjusting fertilization accordingly will help ensure healthy growth and maximize your pepper harvest.
+Regularly monitoring the soil’s nutrient levels and adjusting fertilization will help ensure healthy growth and maximize your pepper harvest.

 Fertilizer TypeNutrient CompositionApplication Frequency